 You will be taken to the anaesthetic room where your details will be checked.
-You will have heart monitoring stickers placed on your chest, so the anaesthetist can monitor your heart during the operation.
-You will have a tube into your bladder (a catheter) and sometimes a tube into your stomach via your nose (an NG tube) to stop you feeling sick.
-You will have fluids through a drip in your arm and may also have a line inserted into your neck and/or artery in your wrist for blood pressure monitoring.
-These will all be inserted after you are asleep.
+You will have some heart monitoring stickers placed on your chest, so the anaesthetist can monitor your heart during the operation.
+You may have a tube placed in your bladder (a catheter) to drain your urine.
+This will be discussed with you.